 Titus Welliver is superb as the lead, LAPD Robbery-Homicide Division detective Hieronymus (Harry) Bosch.
 The support cast is equally strong and the plots are fast-paced and credible.

 With governments and intelligence agencies all over the world getting it wrong, it’s a huge relief to turn from Amateur Night Out to something turned out by serious professionals.
 If you’re not already a fan, watch this program!

-Posted by Michael Shrimpton on April 23, 2017, With 1588 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Michael Shrimpton on April 23, 2017, With 1610 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.